PURPOSE / SCOPE:

 POLICY:

-Professionalism is a core academic competency that is continually assessed throughout the undergraduate medical education.
-Undergraduate medical student doctors, as junior colleagues and members of the medical profession are expected to adhere to the same professional standards as medical professionals and will be held accountable for their behavior and conduct.
+Professionalism is a core academic competency that is continually taught and assessed throughout the undergraduate medical education.
+Undergraduate medical student physicians, as junior colleagues and members of the medical profession, are expected to adhere to the same professional standards as medical professionals and are held accountable for their behavior and conduct.
 The objective of this policy is to set the expectation of professional behavior.
-The procedure for the early identification of student doctors who may need guidance in their professional development and support in implementing appropriate strategies to enhance positive behaviors is outlined in the Professionalism for Student Procedure.

-All ICOM employees are role models of professionalism for ICOM student doctors.
-Each has the responsibility of identifying both outstanding and deficient professionalism displayed by ICOM student doctors.
+All ICOM employees are role models of professionalism for ICOM student physicians.
+Each has the responsibility of identifying both outstanding and deficient professionalism displayed by ICOM student physicians.

-Teachable Moments: If an incident observed seems to be a momentary lapse in judgment or unintended word or action by the student doctor, consider if it can be a teachable moment.
-Teachable moments may be handled by the ICOM employee or in consultation with the Chair of the PAR Committee.
-Record of the details and conversation with the student doctor should be submitted to the Chair of the PAR Committee and will be confidentially filed.
-Should further incidents occur, the history of professionalism concerns may be considered if the student doctor is remanded to the PAR Committee.
+Teachable Moments: If an incident observed seems to be a momentary lapse in judgment or unintended word or action by the student physician, it is typically considered to be a “teachable moment.”
+Teachable moments may be handled by any ICOM employee, with or without consultation with the Chairs of the PAR Committee.
+Record of the details and conversation with the student physician should be submitted to the Chairs of the PAR Committee and will be stored confidentially.
+Should further incidents occur, the history of professionalism concerns may be considered if the student physician is remanded to the PAR Committee.

 Circumstances that Require a PAR Committee Appearance: If the incident observed is harmful to others, is repetitive, damages property, or is in some other way egregious, then it must be reported.
-The Professional Formation Observation Form is to be completed by the ICOM employee or another student doctor and submitted to the Chair of the PAR Committee.
-Throughout the process of reporting, investigation, and adjudication by the PAR Committee, confidentiality of the student doctor’s circumstance is expected to be upheld as much as possible.
+The Professional Formation Observation Form is to be completed by the ICOM employee or another student physician and submitted to the Chairs of the PAR Committee.
+Throughout the reporting, investigation, and adjudication process by the PAR Committee, confidentiality of the student physician’s circumstance must be maintained to the greatest extent possible.

 - Pervasiveness of the misconduct (i.e., prevalent engagement in offensive, unwelcome behavior that escalates to hostility and/or intimidation)